-, Eligibility To assess your eligibility, you'll need to register with a Help to Buy agent.
+Eligibility To assess your eligibility, you'll need to register with a Help to Buy agent.
 You can apply to buy the home if both of the following apply: your household income is £80,000 or less you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs One of the following must also be true: you're a first-time buyer you used to own a home but cannot afford to buy one now you're forming a new household - for example, after a relationship breakdown you're an existing shared owner, and you want to move you own a home and want to move but cannot afford to buy a new home for your needs If you own a home, you must have completed the sale of the home on or before the date you complete your shared ownership purchase.
 As part of your application, your finances and credit history will be assessed to ensure that you can afford and sustain the rental and mortgage payments.
-Tenure Leasehold Lease type Shared Ownership House Lease Lease term 122 years For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
-Maximum share you can own You can buy up to 100% of your home.
-Transfer of freehold At 100% ownership, the freehold will transfer to you.
-Landlord Stonewater Ltd Suite C, Lancaster House Grange Business Park Enderby Road Whetstone
+Also, you must have a local connection to Charnwood either through residency, work or family.
+Tenure Leasehold Lease type Shared ownership house lease Lease term 125 years For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
+Maximum share you can You can buy up to 100% of your home.